 The high technological barriers and the high capital intensity of the technologies used make the radiation detector market a highly concentrated one.
-Only a few players in this market can be considered direct competitors to the Group.
-There is a risk that in the event of the emergence of competitors, the Group may lose part of the market and clients with whom it currently cooperates.
+Only a few players in this market can be considered direct competitors to the Company.
+There is a risk that in the event of the emergence of competitors, the Company may lose part of the market and clients with whom it currently cooperates.
 In addition, the emergence of new competitors may lead to the spread of technologies used in the production of infrared detectors, which in turn may lower the market entry barriers.
 The risk will increase as the market develops.

-The occurrence of the above risk may adversely affect financial results and reduce the value of VIGO Photonics for its shareholders.
+The occurrence of the above risk may adversely affect financial results and reduce the Company's value for its shareholders.

-The risk is neutralised through continuous development of technology, ensuring technological superiority over competitors, as well as through planned investments that will reduce the price of products on offer.
-In addition, VIGO Photonics continuously monitors the market in order to prepare as early as possible for the emergence of new competition.
+The risk is neutralised by the Company through continuous development of technology, ensuring technological superiority over competitors, as well as through planned investments that will reduce the price of products on offer.
+In addition, the Company continuously monitors the market in order to prepare as early as possible for the emergence of new competition.